JimaoJIANG/inpainting_based_cell_images_augmentation/README.md

 ## Introduction
 We present an inpainting-based data augmentation method to simultaneously generate cellular images and corresponding partial or full segmentations.
 Our contributions include:

-1) **A joint generative data augmentation method that generates images with dense cellular instances along with their corresponding partial labels.**
+1) **A joint generative data augmentation method that generates images with dense cellular instances along with their corresponding partial labels by improving an existing inpainting method designed for natural images.**
-2) **A joint generative method for generating both cellular images and full labels with embeddable segmentation network.**
+2) **A joint generative method for generating both cellular images and full labels with plugged segmentation network, meanwhile enhancing the robustness of the corresponding segmentation network.**
 ![Project_summary](./resources/project_summary.jpg)

 * Our project is based on SCAT [Arxiv Paper](https://arxiv.org/abs/2303.13133).